OlgaLyudchik/udacity-cloud-devops-project-udagram/README.md

 # Udagram
-The following document contains instractions on how to deploy a highly available web application using AWS CloudFormation.
+The following document contains instructions on how to deploy a highly available web application using AWS CloudFormation.

 ## Architecture Diagram